JWKennington/sxolar/docs/index.md

 The core tools are designed to be used in place of the `Arxiv API <https://arxiv.org/help/api/index>`, with a simpler interface and more features, including

-* Searching and downloading papers
+* Searching and filtering papers
-* Creating personalized search indices for easy repeated searches
+* Creating personalized search summaries
-* Exploring the network of citations between papers
+* Persisting useful searches for automated search digests

 Ultimately, the goal of this project is to provide a set of tools that can be used to build a personalized search engine for academic papers, with the ability to search, download, and explore the network of citations between papers.